Duration & Fees

 DAY 5: Sesriem (B/ L/ D)

 This morning the group will enter the Namib-Naukluft National Park where the morning will be spent exploring the amazing area.
 Climbing to the top of Dune 45 will take some time - a truly memorable experience.
-Following this sunrise experience there will be the option to take a desert shuttle a further 5 kms into the desert from where it is possible to take a walk to Sossusvlei to explore the surrounding area.
+Following this once in a lifetime experience the group will take a desert shuttle a further 5 kms into the desert from where it is possible to take a walk to Sossusvlei to explore the surrounding area.

 DAY 6: Sesriem to Swakopmund (B)

 This morning after breakfast the group will head off in a north-westerly direction to meet the Atlantic Ocean at Walvis Bay.
 The drive will take the group across the Tropic of Capricorn - the 'imaginary line' that shows the southernmost point of direct sun, and signals the southern hermisphere's mid-summer's day.
 Following the coast for some 35 km, the group arrives at Namibia’s prime holiday resort – Swakopmund - where 2 nights of rest and relaxation can be enjoyed as well as a bit of adrenalin for those that are keen!
 Accommodation will be in dormitories.
 Upgrades are possible, but depend on room availability and should be booked with the trip leader.

 DAY 7: Swakopmund (B)